Chennai Express: Legal issues

 Along with Once Upon ay Time in Mumbai Dobaara!, Chennai Express was initially abandoned by Pakistani distributors and exhibitors because four Pakistani films were released on the same day.
 The release dates were postponed to 15 and 9 August, respectively.
 During its Wai schedule of filming, the film's unit ran into trouble for using too much water from Dhom Dam, in the drought-stricken Satara district of Maharashtra.
 The state's relief and rehabilitation minister, Patangrao Kadam, addressed the problem.

 The film's poster and trailer, released on Twitter and YouTube, were criticised by some Tamil media for their depiction of Tamil ethos.
 They said Padukone's heavily accented dialogue resembled a Malayalee accent rather than a Tamil one.
 Padukone defended the film, saying that it did not parody South Indian culture and that most of the crew, including herself, are South Indians.
 She later said, "Why would we spoof our own culture?"

 On 31 July 2013, the Nationalist political party Maharashtra Navnirman Sena's film wing threatened to disrupt the film's premiere; it reportedly attempted to dislodge ongoing popular Marathi movies from cinemas that show only one film at a time.
 The party was upset with reports that the distributors of Chennai Express had demanded prime slots in single-screen cinemas, and at some multiplexes, where the superhit Marathi film Duniyadari (2013) had been popular since 19 July.
 On 1 August 2013, both the film directors, Rohit Shetty and Sanjay Jadhav were called on by Raj Thackeray to find a solution.
 After listening to both parties, Thackeray ruled that if Duniyadari was not removed from single-screen cinemas across the state, then the MNS would not object to the release of Chennai Express in Maharashtra.
 Chennai Express was released in 10 languages.

+Controversy

+Upon release, the film's authenticity was questioned.
+Deepika Padukone's character had more similarities to Malayalis despite playing a Tamil character: she uses a nasal accent and wears a white sari.
+The song "Lungi Dance" was not considered an apt title since the men wear veshtis in the film.

+Home media

+The film digital streaming rights were acquired by JioHotstar, where it is scheduled to premier on 7 October 2025 at 11:26 PM.

+Reception

-Critical reception
+Critical response

-Chennai Express received mixed-to-positive reviews from critics worldwide.
+Chennai Express received mixed reviews from critics.